- BCS RIO

 For three decades, thanks to support from British Airways, oil and gas companies and the Copacabana Palace hotel, we hosted the prestigious Caledonian Ball in the magnificent setting of the Copacabana Palace hotel.
 However, low attendances in recent years just could not justify the expense, to such an extent that the Society was unable to continue being self-sufficient.
 It became a matter of change to survive.

 In Rio, the recent partnership with the BCS has proved to be a growing success.
 The new BCS/SAS annual Caledonian Ceilidh, held in the Jubilee Hall is being very well attended by a cross section of age groups from eight to eighty.
 The live music for ceilidh dancing is still being provided by Scotland´s international accordionist Iain MacPhail and fiddler Stuart Forbes.
 This year will be their thirty-first annual visit to Brazil, which is an incredible record.
-The fifth annual Caledonian Ceilidh will be held in the Jubilee Hall on 14th October 2017, supported by the BCS, IRM Services and the Macae Oilmen’s Golf Association.
+The sixth annual Caledonian Ceilidh will be held in the Jubilee Hall on 6th October 2018, supported by the BCS, IRM Services and the Macae Oilmen’s Golf Association.

 The Society is directed by a small but dedicated group of office bearers.